Online Transaction Safety on Mobile Overview: Basics, Risks, and Key Facts

 - Pop-up messages requesting payment information

-The Role of User Awareness in Online Transaction Safety
+User Awareness Shapes Online Transaction Safety

 - Identify suspicious messages